arks-org/arks.github.io/content/_pages/resources.md

 -   [Noid][]: (Nice Opaque Identifiers), original open source Perl software for minting and resolving ARKs on your own
 -   [Pynoid][]: Python implementation of Noid
+-   [ARKBeizli](https://gitlab.com/zhbluzern/arkbeizli): a lightweight SQLite application to mint and store ARKs; it comes with a command-line tool and a Python library
 -   [Golang Noid][]: Golang/Docker implementation of Noid
 -   [Ruby Noid][]: Ruby implementation of Noid
 -   [PHP Noid][]: PHP implementation of Noid